Humanities

 Molly Short

-Titles: Chaplain, Residential Faculty, A.O.D (Thursday), Religion & Ethics
+Titles: Chaplain, Residential Faculty, A.O.D (Sunday), Religion & Ethics

-Degrees: B.S.
+Degree(s): B.S.
 Earth and Environmental Studies, Furman University

 M.Div., Duke Divinity School